-For purposes of this policy, the term "Peer" refers to any Practitioner who possesses the same or similar knowledge and training in a medical specialty as the Practitioner whose care is the subject of review.
+For purposes of this policy, the term "Peer" refers to any Practitioner who possesses the same or similar knowledge and training.
+For general management a peer is someone in the same department.
+For a technical review, a peer is someone in the same specialty as the Practitioner whose care is the subject of review.